gkbell46/Model_predictive_controller/README.md

 ### Model update
 The model updates are perfomed every 125 ms. This delay accounts for the processing time of solver and the latency involved in the communication with the simulator.

+### Tuning N and dt
+    N = 10
+    dt = 0.18

+ * N defines the time over which the trajectory will be predicted from te present position.
+A vaue greated that 10 only predcted the trajectory for longer distance even beyond the reference trajectory.
+Predicting so manytrajectory could only slow down due to too much calculations.
+ * dt defines the time over which values state is calculate or time elapsed between each step.
+Decrease in dt only increased the instatbility of the car and increase in the dt slowed down the car. with trail and error a value of 0.18 was selected.

+ ### Preprocessing of data

+    1. Reference Trajectory points in x
+    2. Reference Trajectory points in y
+    3. Vehicle position in x
+    4. Vehicle position in y
+    5. Heading of the vehicle, psi
+    6. Speed of the vehicle, v
+    7. Steering value
+    8. throttle value

+ These are the incomming data from the simulator.

+    1. The waypoint coordinates need to be transformed from global to vehicle coordinates.
+Transformation is done using following equations.

+    ptsx[i] = (shift_x * cos(0-psi) - shift_y * sin(0-psi));
+    ptsy[i] = (shift_x * sin(0-psi) + shift_y * cos(0-psi));

+    2. CTE is calculated by fitting the transformed coordinates into 3 degree polynomial equation.

+    3. Re-evaluation of the state considering 125 ms delay, before passing the data to the solver.

 ---

 ## Dependencies